A novel technology for generating biogas from food waste has been introduced at the SNV Nairobi office

 Recently two biogas systems have been installed at the SNV Kenya premises which will be generating biogas for cooking in the office kitchens and organic fertiliser for the garden from food waste.

-The systems have been installed as part of the ‘Decentralised Electro-Methanogenic Wastewater Treatment (DEMWT)’ project which is implemented in partnership with WASE Limited, a UK-based environmental engineering company, and funded by Innovate UK.
-The installation and operation of the ‘Flexi-Biogas’ systems are supported by Biogas International.
+The systems have been installed as part of the ‘Decentralised Electro-Methanogenic Wastewater Treatment (DEMWT)’ which is implemented in partnership with WASE Limited, a UK-based environmental engineering company, and funded by Innovate UK.

 Biogas systems, or biodigesters, can convert animal manure, food waste, faecal matter, and other organic matter into combustible methane gas, known as biogas.
 This gas can be used for cooking and powering appliances.
 In addition, the residue of the process, the ‘bio-slurry’, can be used as organic fertiliser for plants and farming.